ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 ## Resize the VSI and data volume on the dedicated host
 {: #vpc-scaling-dedicated-compute-dedicated-resize}
 {: step}

+If you have observed the profile of the instance provisioned on the dedicated host is set to `cx2-2x4` where `c` stands for **Compute** family(category) with 2 vCPUs and 4 GiB RAM.
+In this section, you will resize the instance by updating the profile to `cx2-8x16` with 8 vCPUs, 16 GiB RAM.

+1. To resize the capacity of the attached volume to the instance, navigate to the **Settings** tab of your {{site.data.keyword.bpshort}} workspace, update `resize_dedicated_instance` variable to **true** and **Save** the setting.

+   Dedicated virtual servers can only be resized to profiles supported by the dedicated host the instance is hosted on.
+For example, a virtual server provisioned with a profile from the Compute family, can resize to other profiles also belonging to the Compute family.
+For more information on profiles, see [Instance Profiles](https://{DomainName}/docs/vpc?topic=vpc-profiles).
+   {:tip}

+2. **Apply the plan** to resize the instance from `2 VCPUs | 4 GiB RAM` to `8 VCPUs | 16 GiB RAM`.
+3. You can check the profile by launching [{{site.data.keyword.cloud-shell_short}}](https://{DomainName}/shell), selecting the `region` and running `ibmcloud is instances` command.

 ## Remove resources
 {: #vpc-scaling-dedicated-compute-removeresources}